 What Is an Extended Auto Warranty?

-If you do want to purchase an extended warranty, remember that the price is always negotiable.
-Make sure you try and get a better deal than what is originally offered before signing on the dotted line.
+When purchasing an extended warranty, remember that the price is negotiable.
+Try and get a better deal than what is originally offered before signing on the dotted line.

-Pros & Cons of an Extended Car Warranty
+Pros and Cons of an Extended Auto Warranty

 Use it or lose it